Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/maxnumberplayers.md

 ---

-MLAPI provides a way to implement a connection approval delegate that can reject incoming connections based on custom logic.
+MLAPI provides a way to implement a [connection approval delegate](../mlapi-api/MLAPI.NetworkManager.ConnectionApprovedDelegate.md) that can reject incoming connections based on custom logic.
-​
-This topic is related to [Connection Approval](connection-approval.md).
 ​

 Boss Room provides an example of such delegate